 Baking without eggs might seem as a challenge at first, but, due to the many alternatives that exist, it’s not that hard after all!
 Wil you let us know if you made something delicious with an egg replacement?
 We are very curious!

-If you love eggs just a bit too much to let them go, then you should take a look at these yummy breakfasts with egg.
+If you love eggs just a bit too much to let them go, then you should take a look at our other yummy breakfasts with egg recipes.